 OpenDialog AI

-I am the primary contributor to OpenDialog’s conversation engine, enabling seamless user interactions via orchestration of large language models and deterministic methods to perform intent classification, entity extraction and retrieval-augmented generation.
+I joined OpenDialog in 2019 as the second engineering hire in a four-person team and played a key role in developing the product as the company grew from incubation through seed to Series A during my six years.
+I was the primary contributor to OpenDialog’s conversation engine, enabling seamless user interactions via orchestration of large language models and deterministic methods to perform intent classification, entity extraction and retrieval-augmented generation.

-During my time at OpenDialog, I have developed leadership skills and have served as initiative lead for the past two years, where I have defined the role.
+During my time at OpenDialog, I developed leadership skills and served as initiative lead for two years, where I defined the role.
 I led cross-functional teams to deliver key product initiatives such as Analytics, Semantic Intent Classification, and LLM Actions, as well as a streamlined onboarding journey which reduced time to value to under 5 minutes.
 These initiatives simplified the product whilst also providing advanced capabilities to customers.

 TRIM-IT